dinhhuy258/sfm.nvim/README.md

 ### Navigation

-- `api.navigation.focus(fpath: string)`: Focuses on the specified file or directory in the explorer tree.
+- `api.navigation.focus(p: string)`: Focuses on the specified file or directory in the explorer tree.

 ### Path